William Cornwallis

 His affectionate contemporary nickname from "the ranks" was Billy Blue, and a sea shanty was written during his period of service, reflecting the admiration his men had for him.

 Early life

-William Cornwallis was born 10 February 1744.
-His father was Charles, the fifth baron and first earl Cornwallis, and his mother was Elizabeth, daughter of Viscount Charles Townshend.
+William Cornwallis was born 20 February 1744.
+His father was Charles, the fifth baron and first earl Cornwallis, and his mother was Elizabeth, daughter of Charles Townshend, 2nd Viscount Townshend.
 William was the younger brother of General Charles Cornwallis.
+He went to Eton College in 1753.